 One overlooked factor for Swift is the addition of Anthony Lynn.
 Since 2016, running backs in Lynn’s offense have averaged 28.3% of the team’s targets and never less than 24.1%.
 Just look at Austin Ekeler for evidence of how this can affect someone’s dynasty value.
 Swift was arguably the best pass catcher in last year’s class and should thrive in this offense.

-However, it can’t all be positives for Swift’s outlooks.
-Unfortunately, he is tied to a bad team at the beginning of a rebuild.
+However, it can’t all be positives for Swift’s outlook.
+For starters, he is tied to a bad team at the beginning of a rebuild.
 This will limit scoring opportunities.

 For Swift to maintain his 2021 dynasty RB9 ranking, we are banking on the passing production to offset the lack of red-zone opportunities.
-I believe he can and will, as even bad football teams produce valuable fantasy assets.
-Do not let the team’s struggles deter you from selecting Swift in upcoming dynasty drafts.
+This is feasible, as even bad football teams produce valuable fantasy assets.
+Do not let the team’s struggles and a crowded backfield deter you from selecting Swift in upcoming dynasty drafts.

 If not for the horrid Florida State offense, Cam Akers would have been in the running for the RB1 in rookie drafts last year.
-I don’t think people understood how truly skillful Akers is, and for a while last season, neither did the Rams despite the draft capital invested in him.
+I don’t think people understood how truly skillful Akers is.
+For a while last season, neither did the Rams, despite the draft capital invested in him.

-Akers at RB8 in 2021 might be the lowest we see his dynasty ranking for the next several years.
-Take advantage of this potential value as he is going lower than this in current startups.
+Akers is already trending upwards in our dynasty RB rankings, and expectations are that he will continue to do so for the next several years.
+Take advantage of his RB7 value — he is going lower than this in current startups.

 Although he played in just 12 games last season, Nick Chubb remained one of the best pure rushers in the NFL.
 Chubb had 207.7 PPR points (17.3 ppg) with 1,067 rushing yards and 12 TDs.
 But did you know he was not even the highest-scoring RB on his team?
-That was Kareem Hunt with 218.5, although he was quite far behind in per game average with 13.7.
+Kareem Hunt had 218.5, although he was quite far behind in per game average with 13.7.

 On the other hand, this is also the issue for Chubb, as he shares a backfield with an RB who would start for nearly every other team in the NFL.